CoquiCoders/beta-book/about/article_1.md

-#Understanding the problem
+#Understanding the Context of Economic Development

-During February we focused on getting some answers to our big challenge around **Economic Development**.
-We performed lots of interviews, observed and visited different economic development government offices, participated in user testing sessions and immersed ourselves in the culture.
+During February we focused on getting some answers to our big challenge: **Economic Development**.
+We performed interviews, observed and visited different economic development government offices, participated in user testing sessions and immersed ourselves in the culture of Puerto Rico and the existing Economic Development initiatives.

 Our goal was to scope the project and learn first hand about people and contexts of use.